Can you stop renters from setting off fireworks on your property?

 Post or deliver notices about holiday safety

-Consider posting information on your property or sending notices by regular mail or email about legal vs. illegal fireworks and emergency services phone numbers.
+Consider posting information on your property or sending notices by regular mail or email about legal and illegal fireworks and emergency services phone numbers.
 For example, local laws may permit sparklers and small bottle rockets.
 Tenants may choose the safer options over the more dangerous ones if they know what is permitted.
 Providing nonemergency fire and police numbers can make tenants more comfortable reporting potential hazards they do not think are serious enough for 911.

 Provide for safe disposal of used fireworks